pvkhai-hh/pvkhai-hh/README.md

 ---

 ### 🔥 About Me
-- 🔭 I’m currently working on **Web Development Projects**
+- 🔭 I’m currently working on **Coding projects at school**
-- 🌱 I’m currently learning **React, Node.js, and Cloud Deployment**
+- 🌱 I’m currently learning **Algorithms, Data Structures, and Software Development**
-- 👯 I’m looking to collaborate on **Open Source Projects**
+- 👯 I’m looking to collaborate on **Interesting coding projects**
-- 💬 Ask me about **Frontend, JavaScript, and UI/UX**
+- 💬 Ask me about **Python, C, C++, Java, SQL, and C#**
-- ⚡ Fun fact: I love 🎨 designing beautiful UIs and ☕ coding with coffee!
+- ⚡ Fun fact: I enjoy coding with ☕ coffee and exploring 💡 new tech!

 ---